-Often classed as one of the best day hikes in the world, on the Tongariro Alpine Crossing you’ll be challenged by the ‘devil’s staircase’ and slippery scree slopes, but rewarded with incredible turquoise
+Often classed as one of the best day hikes in the world, the Tongariro Alpine Crossing will challenge you with the ‘devil’s staircase’ and slippery scree slopes, but reward you with incredible turquoise

 Weather can be very temperamental, so come prepared with waterproofs and layers.

 Rangitoto is an unmissable sight from Auckland — it’s the volcanic island that rises out of the harbor.
 Hiking to the summit is an easy amble through native pohutukawa forest.

 Located in beautiful Northland, the Cape Brett Walkway follows a cliff-side path and passes through native bush.
 The coastal views are amazing, and you’ll also get the chance to stop at Deep Water Cove for some swimming, snorkeling, and beach time.

 It’s recommended to stay at the Cape Brett Hut overnight (bookings required).

 The Coromandel Peninsula is a gorgeous area of beaches, thermal activity, native forests, and rugged coastline.
 Experience all of these on the quiet and remote Coromandel Coastal Walk.
 It’s also possible to mountain bike this one.

 Located near Wellington are these enormous gravel pillars, which are unlike anything else in the country and are a wonder to walk among.
 Like many places in New Zealand, they appeared in The Lord of the Rings films.